kristjanr/wise-cs/scraped-data/sections/02-managing-your-account/subsections/06-fraud-and-complaints/articles/02-i-may-be-the-victim-of-fraud-or-a-scam/content.md

+# Fraud and complaints
-# I may be the victim of fraud or a scam
+## I may be the victim of fraud or a scam
 If you’ve **sent money using Wise** , or if you’ve sent money to a Wise account, and think you’ve been scammed, this is what you should do:

   *  **If you’re a Wise customer,**get in touch with us straight away.
 Log in to your account to get help from us.
 We might be able to stop the transfer before it goes through.